-- 15. The principal shall have the option of providing the cafeteria service by use of a caterer/vending machine operator which has been selected through the tendering process or alternately as provided by a detailed plan for cafeteria services which has been approved by the Director and or designate. - 16.
-When the cafeteria services are tendered, it will be in accordance with the Boards purchasing policy. - 17.If professional kitchen facilities are not available, the principal shall arrange for an appropriate lunchroom service without the use of a caterer/vending machine operator after submitting a detailed plan and obtaining the approval of the Director and or designate (for secondary schools only). - 18.
+- 15. The principal shall have the option of providing the cafeteria service by use of a caterer/vending machine operator which has been selected through the tendering process or alternatively as provided by a detailed plan for cafeteria services which has been approved by the Director and or designate. - 16.
+When the cafeteria services are tendered, it will be in accordance with the Board's purchasing policy. - 17.
+If professional kitchen facilities are not available, the principal shall arrange for an appropriate lunchroom service without the use of a caterer/vending machine operator after submitting a detailed plan and obtaining the approval of the Director and or designate (for secondary schools only). - 18.
 When the cafeteria services are tendered, provision will be made in the agreement for the following: - a) annual renewal with a reasonable time limit, - b) use of the facilities for student program purposes, - c) catering for other school and school related functions, - d) staff suitable for working with secondary school students, and

-- e) the setting of prices. - 19.
-Each contract with a caterer/vending machine operator may provide for a commission of gross sales.
+- e) the setting of prices. - 19.Each contract with a caterer/vending machine operator may provide for a commission of gross sales.
 Commissions from gross cafeteria sales will be retained in a new central account for system-wide cafeteria infrastructure renewal and replacement. - 20.
-The operation of the cafeteria food services when tendered shall be at the risk of the caterer/ vending machine operator and the Board shall be indemnified against any loss by an appropriate insurance contract.
+The operation of the cafeteria food services when tendered shall be at the risk of the caterer/vending machine operator and the Board shall be indemnified against any loss by an appropriate insurance contract. - 21.
+Where possible, vendors should consider culturally diverse cuisines when developing menus. - 22.
+Should there be suggestions or feedback for a selected vendor, students and parents/guardians are encouraged to share with the principal who can relay this information to the vendor and/or procurement staff.